About Pain: 10 Things You Should Know

 1. Low back pain is the fifth most common reason for doctor’s visits and accounts for more than $26 billion in direct health care costs nationwide each year.
 A clinical practice guideline issued by the American Pain Society emphasized the use of noninvasive treatments over interventional procedures.
 It also encouraged shared decision making between providers and patients.

 2. During the 3 months before an interview survey, 16% of adults had experienced a migraine or severe headache, 15% had experienced pain in the neck area, 28% had experienced pain in the lower back, and 5% had experienced pain in the face or jaw area.
-Women experienced pain more frequently than men.
 The percentage of persons who experienced migraines or severe headaches was inversely related to age.

 3. A new pain relief treatment is available for patients with fibromyalgia syndrome who are resistant to more routine therapies.
 Intravenous lidocaine infusion provided significant pain relief, although the relief was much less for African Americans and cigarette smokers than for others.